-If you have been using the tag or mention feature in Facebook, this one’s similar to it.
+If you have been using the tag or mention feature on Facebook, this one’s similar to it.
 It works by typing the character “@,” so a smart chip pops out to select contacts or groups, even if you’re working on a document.
-Google made things possible for users to work without leaving the documents or go to another tab.
+Google made things possible for users to work without leaving the documents or going to another tab.

 Meet with Colleagues Even When Working on a Document